Saidac/nycda-backend-exam/part2.md

 Given that we have a "customer" resource/model in our web server,

 1 - How would you design the routes of your server based on REST convention?
-List them with VERB and /route in bash mkdir routes cd routes touch admin.js
+List them with VERB and /route

-in admin js file:

-router.get('/customers') => (req, res) {
-  res.render('customers/index')
-};

-answer in your requested format:

-GET admin/customers/index
-GET admin/customers/:id
+GET admin/customers/
-GET admin/customer/new
+GET admin/customers/new
-POST admin/customer/:id/new
+POST admin/customers/
+GET admin/customer/:id/
 GET admin/customer/:id/edit
-PUT admin/customer/:id/edit
+PUT admin/customer/:id
-DELETE admin/customer/:id/delete
+DELETE admin/customer/:id/
-GET admin/customer/:id/delete (for displaying alert warning)

 2 - Which pages would require templates, and how would you name them?
 List them with /route and templateName.extension